-With an abilities-based focus, The Career Center fosters growth in becoming productive, global citizens of the 21st century.
-Sensitive to workplace needs, we link Mitchell's constituencies in an effort to help students weave academic knowledge with occupational realities, networks, and protocol, all vital elements in achieving lasting professional success.
+With an abilities-based focus, Career Services fosters growth in becoming productive, global citizens of the 21st century.
+We link Mitchell's constituencies in an effort to help students weave academic knowledge with occupational realities, networks, and protocol, all vital elements in achieving lasting professional success.